ngallo/bddoc/README.md

     }
 ```

-Once created the custom attribute, it can be used to decorate the story.
+Once created the custom attribute, it can be used to decorate the scenario.

 ```csharp
         [Test]